XRPLF/xrpl-dev-portal/content/tx-cost.md

 When a `rippled` server initially evaluates a transaction, it rejects the transaction with the error code `terINSUF_FEE_B` if the sending account does not have a high enough XRP balance to pay the XRP transaction cost.
 Since this is a `ter` (Retry) code, the `rippled` server retries the transaction without relaying it to the network, until the transaction's outcome is [final](transactions.html#finality-of-results).

-An account's XRP balance could change between when the transaction gets distributed to the network and when it becomes included in a validated ledger.
-(For example, a previous transaction sending XRP to the account in question might have applied provisionally, but the two transactions might execute in the opposite order when the network forms the consensus ledger.)
-In this case, an account may have insufficient XRP to pay the transaction cost even though the transaction has already been distributed to the network.
-When this happens, the transaction fails with the result code `tecINSUFF_FEE` and the account pays as much XRP as possible, resulting in a balance of 0 XRP.
+When a transaction has already been distributed to the network, but the account does not have sufficient XRP to pay the transaction cost, the result code `tecINSUFF_FEE` occurs instead.
+In this case, the account pays all the XRP it can, ending with 0 XRP.
+This can occur because `rippled` decides whether to relay the transaction to the network based on its in-progress ledger, but transactions may be dropped or reordered when building the consensus ledger.

 ## Key Reset Transaction ##